Program

 Ticket:

-For more information about the Minpaku special exhibition, click here >
+For Minpaku viewing information, click here >

-National Museum of Ethnology 10-1 Senri Expo Park, Suita City, Osaka Prefecture
+10-1 Senri Expo Park, Suita City, Osaka Prefecture

 How to get there: